Miliary Tuberculosis (TB)

 Symptoms of Miliary TB

-Symptoms of miliary tuberculosis can be vague and difficult to identify.
+Symptoms of miliary TB can be vague.
 They include weight loss, fever, chills, weakness, general discomfort, and difficulty breathing.

-Infection of the bone marrow may cause severe anemia and other blood abnormalities, suggesting leukemia.
+Infection of the bone marrow may cause severe anemia or other blood abnormalities, suggesting leukemia.

-If bacteria are intermittently released into the bloodstream from an unrecognized infection, people may have a fever that comes and goes and may gradually lose weight, wasting away.
+If bacteria are intermittently released into the bloodstream from an unrecognized infection, people may have a fever that comes and goes and may gradually lose weight.

 Diagnosis of Miliary TB

-Diagnosis of miliary tuberculosis is similar to the diagnosis of pulmonary tuberculosis.
+Diagnosis of miliary TB is similar to the diagnosis of pulmonary TB.

-Samples of infected fluids may be examined under a microscope and/or sent to a laboratory to be grown (cultured) and tested.
-Samples may be
+Samples of infected tissues and fluids may be examined under a microscope and/or sent to a laboratory to be grown (cultured) and tested.
+Samples may be:

 • Blood